Evidence-first supplement

 Why the Phrase Sounds So Convincing

-"Clinically studied" borrows credibility from clinical research, which most people associate with medicine, systematic testing, and meaningful outcomes.
-The phrase suggests human data, controlled conditions, and scientific oversight, and seeing it on a supplement label can make a product feel more thoroughly evaluated than the label itself can support.
+"Clinically studied" borrows credibility from clinical research, which most people associate with medicine, safety testing, and clear outcomes.
+The phrase suggests human data, controlled conditions, meaningful results, and scientific oversight and rigor.

-What "Clinically Studied" Suggests, and What It Does Not Automatically Prove
+What "Clinically Studied" Suggests, and What It Doesn't Guarantee

 The phrase can be accurate and still leave the most important questions unanswered.